ChrisEberleSchool/LampenIt/README.md

 1. Setup Cloudflare tunnel (See README in nginx/cloudflared)

-2. install packages following READMEs in game-server & web-server.
+2. install packages and follow setup guide READMEs in folders game-server, web-server, front-end & nginx.

 3. Create the docker Architecture